Configurable Workflow Platform

 Defines stages within a workflow type

-37 records for Software Delivery, 8 for Loan Approval.
+92 records across all seven workflow types: 37 for Software Delivery, 12 for Change Management, 11 for Implementation Project, 9 for Operations, 8 for Loan Approval, 8 for Support Triage, and 7 for Onboarding Checklist.
 Each stage specifies its display name, API value, card color, header colors, owner persona, phase, sort order, and transition rules.
-Terminal stages end the workflow.
-Blocked and attention stages trigger visual indicators on the board.

 Examples: Development, Code_Review, UAT, Deployed